-Our Agricultural Seed Technology business is operated through a subsidiary, Landec Ag, Inc., ("Landec Ag") and combines our proprietary Intellicoat® seed coating technology with our unique $eDC^{TM}$ - e-commerce, direct marketing and consultative selling - capabilities which we obtained when we acquired Fielder's Choice Direct ("Fielder's Choice"), a direct marketer of hybrid seed corn, in September 1997.
+Our Agricultural Seed Technology business is operated through a subsidiary, Landec Ag, Inc., ("Landec Ag") and combines our proprietary Intellicoat® seed coating technology with our unique eDC^{TM} - e-commerce, direct marketing and consultative selling - capabilities which we obtained when we acquired Fielder's Choice Direct ("Fielder's Choice"), a direct marketer of hybrid seed corn, in September 1997.

-In addition to our two core businesses, the Company also operates a Technology Licensing/Research and Development business that licenses products outside of our core businesses to industry leaders such as Alcon Laboratories, Inc. and UCB Chemicals, a subsidiary of UCB S.A. of Belgium.
+In addition to our two core businesses, the Company also operates a Technology Licensing/Research and Development business that licenses and/or supplies products outside of our core businesses to industry leaders such as Alcon Laboratories, Inc. and L'Oreal of Paris.

-Landec has been unprofitable during each fiscal year, except for the seven-month period ended May 25, 2003, since its inception, and may incur additional losses in the future.
+Landec has been unprofitable during each fiscal year since its inception, except for the seven-month period ended May 25, 2003, and may incur additional losses in the future.
 The amount of future net profits, if any, is highly uncertain and there can be no assurance that Landec will be able to reach or sustain profitability for an entire fiscal year.
-From inception through August 31, 2003, Landec's accumulated deficit was \$58.5 million.
+From inception through February 29, 2004, Landec's accumulated deficit was \$59.6 million.